 “. . . and acts of hate, discrimination, selfishness”

 “. . . and doing regular things, like Jimmy said a while ago: going usual places, interacting with each other day by day.”

 “There’ll be trillions of moments broadcast from everywhere,” said Jimmy.
 “Many will get recorded.
 As I was saying, we’ll generate them with our own bugs and by watching and listening through other people’s bugs.
 In addition, people will send us things they find.
 All of that is going to keep us very busy.
-On top of which, as you two know, we’ll be looking after the website for you, handling messages that people send you, and minding the store.
+On top of which, as you two know, we’ll be looking after your website and other online presence for you, handling messages that people send you, and minding the store.
 It’s going to be fun for us and it’s going to be work.
 We’re looking forward to both.
 We’re grateful for the opportunity.
 We’re glad that we’re your friends.”

 A few more exclamations emerged from the group, then some applause, another earsplitting whistle, and a surge of chatter.

 A voice rose above the rest, of a woman who had not spoken yet.

 “I’m going along with the rest of you about all this, but—“

 The chatter subsided.
 She continued.